Estimated reading time: 6 minutes

 - A racing heart (4)

 A fever is typically a sign that your body is fighting some kind of viral or bacterial infection.
-An infection doesn’t necessarily lead to any serious risks.
-But, your body temperature being high for a prolonged period of time can be harmful to your baby, especially in the first trimester (5).
+If your body temperature is high for a prolonged period of time, this can be harmful to your baby, especially in the first trimester (5).
 A temperature of 102 degrees or higher while pregnant is a sign to call your doctor.
 In the meantime, choose natural methods of cooling your body, like a lukewarm shower and drinking plenty of fluids; consult your caregiver for guidance before taking any medications.

 Severe Dizziness or Dizziness With Fainting

-Dizziness is not actually uncommon during pregnancy, and can be caused by things like changes in circulation, low blood pressure, low blood sugar, and dehydration (3).
+Dizziness during pregnancy can be caused by things like changes in circulation, low blood pressure, low blood sugar, and dehydration (3).
 For occasional or mild dizziness, you should just hydrate, change positions slowly, avoid overheating, etc. (And mention it to your doctor at your next visit.)
 However, it becomes a sign to call the doctor if you’re experiencing:

 - Frequent or severe dizziness